I'll Always Be in Love with You

 "I'll Always Be In Love With You" is a 1929 popular song written by Herman Ruby, Bud Green, and Sam H. Stept for the film Syncopation.
 The song soon became a hit, with a recording in that year by Fred Waring and His Pennsylvanians charting for 8 weeks, peaking at No. 3.
 Another recording from that year by Morton Downey charted as well, reaching No. 9.
-The song has since been recorded many times by artists including Ella Fitzgerald, Benny Goodman, Count Basie, Helen Forrest, Fletcher Henderson, Dinah Shore, and Kay Starr.
+The song has since been recorded many times by artists including Ella Fitzgerald, Benny Goodman, Della Reese, Count Basie, Helen Forrest, Fletcher Henderson, Dinah Shore, and Kay Starr.